BrewBlox/brewblox-documentation/docs/user/system_upgrades.md

 New versions may have some compatibility problems immediately after release.

-The End of Life dates for the last Python versions are:
+The EOL dates for the last Python versions are:
 - 3.9: ~2025
 - 3.8: 2024/10
 - 3.7: 2023/06